• Skip to primary navigation

 Assorted pressed flowers

 Make sure you press your flowers and leaves a few weeks beforehand.
-You can also buy pressed flowers online.
+To press flowers you can use a heavy book, the microwave, or silica gel.
+Or if you are short on time buy some pressed flowers online.

 Glued pressed flowers on to glass